KaileyLiou/Applied-Engineering-AI-Future-Technologies/README.md

 - Used Jupyter notebooks, Python constructs, and Matplotlib on Deepnote to create interactive projects that compute descriptive statistics and visualize data to present results.
 - Learned about embedded systems, technology, data analytics, cloud computing, cybersecurity, AI, and interactive data visualization.
+- Used block-based coding to create apps in groups on Thunkable.
+- Made simple Arduino circuits in Tinkercad while learning about LEDs, resistors, and wires.